amnestywebsite/amnesty-death-penalty/README.md

 - Make sure that you open the whole zip file from natural earth.
 This will ensure that you have all the metadata, rather than just the features.
 - Mapshaper has a GUI that allows you to view the map and complete some edit functions without using the console.
 However, you will definitely still need to use the console and use some commands.
 - Make sure when you export the file from mapshaper you save it as topojson, and call it world-topo-1-3.json
-- "objects" in the TopoJSON must be called "countries"
+- "objects" in the TopoJSON must be called "countries" (I edited this in the outputed file, which can then be reimported. but there may also be a way to do this in mapshaper)

 mapshaper commands:
 1. dissolve - if you need to combine more than one feature (e.g. Denmark and Greenland) you will need this command to dissolve the existing borders.